Criteria for Joining the Live Literature Database

-Live Literature Funding (LLF) is a Scottish Book Trust scheme that supports organisations across Scotland to host events, workshops, projects and residencies with Scottish authors (including writers, storytellers and illustrators.)
+Live Literature is a Scottish Book Trust programme that works with people across Scotland to bring authors from our database into communities (including writers, playwrights, storytellers, performance poets and illustrators.)

-1. Criteria for inclusion as a published writer
+1. Criteria for inclusion as a traditionally published writer

 1.1 You must live and work in Scotland.
 If you live in Scotland for part of the year, please outline your availability in your application and you will be accepted at the discretion of Scottish Book Trust and Creative Scotland.